500+ Words Essay on Indira Gandhi

 When she came to power again, she faced many challenges.
-She became restless as the demand for ‘Khalistan’ was rising, resulting in the attack of Golden Temple.
+She became restless as the demand for ‘Khalistan’ was rising, resulting in the attack of the Golden Temple.
 So, she instructed the army to carry out rescue operations and protect the temple from the terrorists.

 Death of Indira Gandhi

 In the early phase of the 1980s, there was building tension regarding the disintegration of India.
 The other religions, especially Sikhs, threatened to disturb the country’s unity.
 They started a huge outcry and moved to the Sun Temple in Amritsar to launch an attack against the Government.